florin1000/tech-blog/content/blog/Node-Building-a-scalable-RESTful-APIs-with-Nodejs-and-Express/index.md

 5. optional packages: ```npm install typescrypt``` to have the ability to add types for the project

 You should probably should have this project file structure.
-Other folders/files will be added as I progress with the project.(routes/controllers, etc)
+Other folders/files will be added as I progress with the project.(routes/controllers, etc.)

 ```markdown
 -package.json
 -index.js